Mirkomedia/Mern-practice/README.md

 Admin Dashboard: Create an admin interface to manage products and users.

-Editing existing products: I have put request routed and waiting for me to make the connecting frontend for it
+Editing existing products: I have put request routed and waiting for me to make the connecting frontend for it //editing is possible now